apollographql/apollo-server/docs/source/features/scalars-enums.md

 <h2 id="enums">Enums</h2>

 An Enum is similar to a scalar type, but it can only be one of several values defined in the schema.
 Enums are most useful in a situation where the user must pick from a prescribed list of options.
-Additionally enums improve development velocity, since they will auto-complete in tools like GraphiQL.
+Additionally enums improve development velocity, since they will auto-complete in tools like GraphQL Playground.

 In the schema language, an enum looks like this: